This article will take you through everything you need to know about storing chickpeas, whether they’re dry, canned, soaked, cooked, or roasted.

 The roasted chickpeas will become softer and lose their crunch using these methods, but will still taste just as good.

-Before you put the chickpeas in any container, make sure they’re completely cool.
+Pro tip: before you put the chickpeas in any container, make sure they’re completely cool.
 Otherwise, they can sweat, which will produce moisture and reduce their shelf life.

 Do you need to refrigerate roasted chickpeas?